usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * the REPL starts _much_ faster, due to a re-implementation of the Maven features for acquiring the exact locations of dependencies.
 * module reloading is faster and more accurate on macOS due to the new File Watches (see below)
 * the `:set` options grammar was extended with optional `;`'s and also further implemented
 * all other `:` commands are now implemented.
 See `:help` for instructions.
-You can now `:undeclare` functions and variables without having to restart the REPL, for example.
-All `:` commands accept accidentally types `;` semicolons at the end now.
+* You can now `:undeclare` functions and variables without having to restart the REPL, for example.
+* All `:` commands accept accidentally typed `;` semicolons at the end.
 * An empty line no longer "cancels" a command, so multiline pasted code work better.
 Instead CTRL+C or simply `;` + ENTER will get you restarted.
 * Commandline parsing via keyword parameters of `main` was extended and stabilized.
 Use `--help` of `-help` on a main with example keyword parameters to get an idea: `void main(int age=0, str name="")`.
 Execute by `java -cp rascal.jar org.rascalmpl.shell.RascalShell my::mod::Name --help`.
 You can also create your own Java class and extend `AbstractCommandlineTool` to call their `main`, given the top module name and a source path.
 There are some bells and whistles for `PathConfig pcfg` parameters; namely all the individual fields of `PathConfig` will be added to the commandline parameters, and `--project <loc>` is used to call `util::Reflective::getProjectPathConfig` automagically when a `PathConfig` parameter is present.